Skip Spence: Music career: 1966–1969

-Spence was a guitarist in the band the Other Side before Marty Balin recruited him to be the drummer for Jefferson Airplane (apparently because he looked the part).
+Spence was a guitarist in the band The Other Side before Marty Balin recruited him to be the drummer for Jefferson Airplane (apparently because he looked the part).
+He has been described as "a key member of the psychedelic 60s San Francisco Bay Area scene."
 Spence drummed on their debut, Jefferson Airplane Takes Off, which was recorded before Grace Slick joined the group.
-He was dismissed by the band after taking an unannounced vacation to Mexico.
+The band dismissed him after he took an unannounced vacation in Mexico.
+He wrote the song "My Best Friend", which was released on Jefferson Airplane's second album Surrealistic Pillow and as a single, although Spence didn't play on the song.
 He briefly considered joining Buffalo Springfield as a drummer before returning to the guitar to co-found Moby Grape.

-During the recording session of Moby Grape's second album, Wow, in 1968, Spence attempted to break down a bandmate's hotel room door with a fire axe, while under the influence of LSD.
+During the recording session of Moby Grape's second album, Wow in 1968, Spence attempted to break down a bandmate's hotel room door with a fire axe while under the influence of LSD.
 Spence's deterioration in New York and the "fire axe incident" are described by bandmate Jerry Miller as follows:Skippy changed radically when we were in New York.
 There were some people there that were into harder drugs and a harder lifestyle, and some very weird shit.
 And so he kind of flew off with those people.
 Skippy kind of disappeared for a little while.
 Next time we saw him, he had cut off his beard, and was wearing a black leather jacket, with his chest hanging out, with some chains and just sweating like a son of a gun.
 I don't know what the hell he got a hold of, man, but it just whacked him.
 And the next thing I know, he axed my door down in the Albert Hotel.
-They said at the reception area that this crazy guy had held an axe to the doorman's head.Bandmate Peter Lewis, describes Don Stevenson as also being target of Spence and what happened to Spence afterwards:
+They said at the reception area that this crazy guy had held an axe to the doorman's head.Bandmate Peter Lewis describes Don Stevenson as also being the target of Spence, and what happened to him afterwards: